pranabpm/VM-Application-deployment-with-Azure-Policy/README.md

 <img width="900" height="450" alt="Picture13" src="https://github.com/user-attachments/assets/ad8bbb01-c908-4ca3-8256-71a5701ff6d6" />

 That concludes the Step by Step guide on how to set up a custom policy to enforce Application installation across VMs and Scaleset.
-The policy used is in the the source code for reference.
+The detailed breakdown of the policy is available here.